revskill10/docs/development.md

 **What is BDD?**
 - unit tests (TDD) describe and test code itself
-- features (TDD) describe behavior and test if the app does what its supposed to do
+- features (BDD) describe behavior and test if the app does what its supposed to do

 **In general**